AndrLoko/andrloko/README.md

 <p align="center">

-- 🚀 Active participant in educational and professional initiatives!
+- 🔵 Active participant in educational and professional initiatives!

-- 🌿 Developing skills in web development and innovative projects.
+- ⚫️ Developing skills in web development and innovative projects.

-- ⚡ Leader in web development and technology education, always ready for new challenges!
+- 🔵 Leader in web development and technology education, always ready for new challenges!

-- 💡 Passionate about fostering creativity and collaboration in tech endeavors.
+- ⚫️ Passionate about fostering creativity and collaboration in tech endeavors.

 ---

-### :ledger: **LeetCode:**
+### **LeetCode:**

 ![](https://leetcard.jacoblin.cool/ImMatix?width=500&height=200)

-### 📓 **GitHub stats:**
+### **GitHub stats:**

 <table>
   <tr>